valorcz/vagrant-memory-analysis/doc/apple-silicon-startup.md

 # Running on Apple M1/M2/M3 hardware

-If you happen to be using Mac computers with Apple silicon processors, you need to use a slightly (or very, depends) process for provisioning a VM with the required tools.
+If you happen to be using macOS computers with Apple Silicon processors, you need to use a slightly (or very, depends) process for provisioning a VM with the required tools.